Canoas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Make sure to get the necessary type.
-Most adapters on sale are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most areas.
+A plug adapter that supports outlet types C and N. Check that you choose the correct kind.
+The majority of adapters currently being sold are simply plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most areas.

 A portable power bank, like this one